Illegal & Black Market Faucets Updated: 04/23/18

 Sears & Walmart

 Sears pushed aggressively into Internet selling soon after its merger with K-Mart in 2004.
 It began hosting third party vendors in 2008, following the lead of rival Wal-Mart, which had begun hosting third-party sellers the prior year.
-Sears online sales have seen an annual growth of 13% (from $3.1 billion in 2010 to $5.7 billion in 2015), one of the few bright spots for an otherwise flagging retail brand that lost $7 billion between 2011 and 2015, surviving only by selling off selected assets.
+Sears online sales saw an annual growth of 13% (from $3.1 billion in 2010 to $5.7 billion in 2015), one of the few bright spots for an otherwise flagging retail brand that lost $7 billion between 2011 and 2015.
+It did not save the ailing retailer, however.
+The company declared bankruptcy in 2018.

-Sears and Wal-Mart, both already operating a national warehousing and distribution system to serve brick and mortar stores, adopted the Amazon model almost unchanged, adding only an option of free in-store pickup, something not available to Amazon, which, until very recently, had no physical stores.
+Wal-Mart already operating a national warehousing and distribution system to serve brick and mortar stores, adopted the Amazon model almost unchanged, adding only an option of free in-store pickup, something not available to Amazon, which, until very recently, had no physical stores.
 Wal-Mart's online sales have seen steady growth.
-In 2015, sales increased 12% over the prior year but saw a slight decrease during the critical holiday quarter.
+In 2015, sales increased 12% over the prior year.

-One important difference among the websites is that while Amazon and Sears host dozens of third-party sellers offering illegal faucets to U.S. and Canadian customers, Walmart, which is much more careful to ensure that the faucets sold through its site comply with all laws and regulations, hosts very few.
-Just under 2% of the third-party off-brand faucets offered on Walmart in May and June of 2016 were found to be illegal compared to 70.1% for Amazon and 61% for Sears online.
+One important difference among the websites is that while Amazon hosts dozens of third-party sellers offering illegal faucets to U.S. and Canadian customers, Walmart, which is much more careful to ensure that the faucets sold through its site comply with all laws and regulations, hosts very few.
+Just under 2% of the third-party off-brand faucets offered on Walmart in May and June of 2016 were found to be illegal compared to 70.1% for Amazon.

 Like the early Amazon book store, Wayfair and Overstock appear to a potential customer as though they stock millions of items in its inventory.
 In actual fact, they stock very few of the items they sell through the Wayfair and Overstock platforms.